ryanholbrook/kaggle-learn/notebooks/tutorial-1-linear-trend.md

 print(rmse_val)
 ```

-Our error increased by about 38% from the training set to the validation set.
+The error increased by about 38% from the training set to the validation set.
 This suggests that our model is having some trouble generalizing.
-It's likely that the trend of the series isn't truly linear.
+Something changed in the time series during the forecast period.

 # Interpret Predictions #